5 Best VR Headsets For Travel Apps

 Goggle Tech C-1 Glasses

-If you don't like this one, there are plenty of other folding, open-sided headsets to choose from, some of them starting at under $10.
+If you don't like this one, there are plenty of other folding, open-sided headsets, some of which start at under $10.

-One major benefit of open-sided headsets is that they allow full access to the phone's screen, so you don't have to carry a separate Bluetooth controller to interact with apps, or to switch between applications.
-Plus, they don't block your peripheral vision, so won't miss your train stop.
+One major benefit of open-sided headsets is that they allow full access to the phone's screen.
+Thus, you don't have to carry a separate Bluetooth controller to interact with apps or switch between applications.
+Plus, they don't block your peripheral vision, so you won't miss your train stop.

-The downside is that these headsets are too small to have headstraps, and you have to hold them up with your hands.
-So these aren't for watching a two-hour movie.
+The downside is that these headsets are too small to have head straps, and you have to hold them up with your hands.
+So, they aren't for watching a two-hour movie.
 On the plus side, since they're not tightly strapped to your head, you can use them with your glasses.

-Still not sure which vr headsets to buy, check out GearBrain's 11 Best VR Headsets or 11 Questions About Virtual Reality Headsets Before You Buy.
-Either of these articles will help you find the right vr glasses or headset that meets your virtual reality viewing needs today.
+If you're still unsure which VR headsets to buy, check out GearBrain's 11 Best VR Headsets or 11 Questions About Virtual Reality Headsets Before You Buy.
+Either of these articles will help you find the right VR glasses or headset to meet your virtual reality viewing needs today.

 GearBrain Compatibility Find Engine